Indicators for Setting Stop losses in XAUUSD

 Bollinger Bands indicator consist of 3 bands designed to encompass the majority of a price action.
 The middle band is a basis for the intermediate term trend, typically it's a 20 period simple moving average, which also serves as a base for the upper band as well as the lower band.
 Upper band's distance & lower band's distance from the middle-band is usually determined by volatility.

-Since these Bollinger bands are used to encompass the price action, the bollinger bands can be used by traders to set stop loss orders just outside the areas of the bands.
+Since these Bollinger Bands are used to encompass the price action, the bollinger bands can be used by traders to set stop loss orders just outside the areas of the bands.

 Bollinger Bands Setting Stop Loss Order Level - Bollinger Bands Technical indicator